-If you need additional time to complete your graduate degree due to disability-related barriers, we can support you.
+If you need additional time to complete your graduate degree due to accessibility-related barriers, an Accessibility Advisor can support you by:

-- Create a modified work plan with your Disability Counsellor and share it with your supervisor.
+- Creating a modified work plan with your Accessibility Advisor to share with your supervisor

 We recommend that you familiarize yourself with the policies of your program and the School of Graduate Studies.

 Academic accommodations are provided to address the functional limitation(s) of your disability upon your academic progress.
-The planning of your academic accommodations are a collaborative effort between you, your Disability Counsellor, and University faculty.
+The planning of your academic accommodations are a collaborative effort between you, your Accessibility Advisor and your faculty.

 - an extension to complete course work

 - a disability-related degree or program extension (PDF).
-Completion of this request form requires consultation with a/your Disability Counsellor.
+Completion of this request form requires consultation with a/your Accessibility Advisor.